saaranshpandey/portfolio/README.md

 ## Hi!

-I'm a dedicated Data Science enthusiast and an aspiring software engineer.
-With a strong foundation in quantitative analysis and machine learning, coupled with over four years of industry experience and my ongoing academic pursuits as a graduate student at University of Pennsylvania, I'm passionate about using technology to solve complex challenges and inspire innovation.
+I am a graduate student at the University of Pennsylvania, where I am building upon a strong foundation in quantitative analysis and machine learning.
+With over four years of industry experience, my passion for leveraging technology to tackle complex challenges and drive innovation has only grown.
+My work is where my dedication meets creativity, solving real-world problems with data-driven solutions.

-### Education

-- **University of Pennsylvania**
-  - M.S., Electrical Engineering with Minors in Data Science (2023-2025)
-  - GPA: 4.0
-  - Relevant Coursework: Applied ML, Statistics for Data Science, Big Data Analytics, Simulation Modeling and Analysis, Data and Analysis for Marketing Decisions.

-- **Delhi Technological University**
-  - B.S., Engineering Physics with Majors in Electronics and Minors in Robotics & Intelligent Systems (2016-2020)
-  - GPA: 8.36
-  - Activities and Societies: Computer Society of India (CSI-DTU), Leaders for Tomorrow (LFT-DTU).
+At present, I'm diving into an exciting project that involves an extensive Exploratory Data Analysis (EDA) on breweries.
+Yes, Breweries!!!
+I'm super excited to sift through data, spot trends, and get to the bottom of what makes the craft beer scene tick.
+This project is a perfect blend of my love for data and a good pint, showcasing how I can turn numbers into stories.
+Can't wait to see what secrets the data holds and share those findings!

+Have a look at my professional journey so far!

 ### Professional Experience

 - **Teaching Assistant @ The Wharton School** (Oct 2023 - Present)
   - Course: STAT 4770/7770: Introduction to Python for Data Science
-    - Facilitating weekly office hours
-    - providing comprehensive academic support to over 120 undergraduate and MBA students in thecourse
+    - Facilitating weekly office hours, along with providing comprehensive academic support to over 100+ undergraduate and MBA students enrolled in the course.
-    - Conducting in-depth grading for multiple assignments, quizzes, and exams
+    - Conducting in-depth grading for all the assignments, quizzes, and exams, focusing on data science applications and Python programming.

 - **Software Engineer @ UnitedHealth Group** (Jul 2020 - Jul 2023)
   - Lead Data Scientist (Oct 2022 - Jul 2023)